XTRABYTES/XCITE.OLD/README.md

 ### Install Qt

 XCITE development requires the Qt cross-platform framework.
 If you don't have Qt installed you can download it from [here](https://www.qt.io/download-qt-installer) for free.<br>
-QT includes Qt Creator, a complete integrated development environment (IDE).
+QT includes Qt Creator, an integrated development environment (IDE).
 Qt Creator comes with a wide range of integrated tools for both developers and designers.

 __macOS NOTE:__ Before installing Qt, you first need to install __Xcode__.